► Plug-in petrol-electric hybrid Volvo estate

-That depends on how you drive it (and how much, if anything, you’re paying for the electricity that can fill the battery in about four hours and give you a battery-only range of 20-odd miles).
+That depends on how you drive it (and how much, if anything, you’re paying for the electricity that can fill the battery in about four hours and give you a battery-only range of up to 35 miles).

-In Pure mode, it’s not difficult to get mpg into the low-40s if you drive smoothly.
+In Pure mode, it’s not difficult to get mpg into the low-40mpg territory if you drive smoothly.
 In Power mode, you won’t struggle to drop to the low 20s.
 Hybrid mode, in mixed use, gave us high 20s.